How to Scrape Instagram

 response = session.get(url)

-However, as we've covered earlier HTTP is not a persistent protocol - meaning every time we would call httpx.get()
+However, HTTP is not a persistent protocol - meaning every time we call httpx.get() basically start a new independent connection which is terribly inefficient.

-In other words, this session will establish connection only once and continue exchanging our requests until we close it.
-Using sessions not only optimizes our code, but also provides some convenient shortcuts like setting global settings like headers and managing cookies, redirects automatically.
+In other words, a session will establish the connection only once and continue exchanging our requests until we close it.
+Session client not only makes the connection more efficient but provides many convenient features like global headers settings, automatic cookie management and so on.

-HTML (HyperText Markup Language) is a text data structure that powers the web.
-The great thing about HTML structure is that it's intended to be machine-readable text content, which is great news for web-scraping as we can easily parse the data with code!
+HTML is a text data structure that powers the web.
+The great thing about HTML structure is that it's intended to be machine-readable text content.
+This is great news for web-scraping as we can parse data with code just as easily as we do it with our eyes!

 <head>